1993–94 NHL season: Stars relocation

+Realignment

-For this season, the names of the conferences were changed from Campbell and Wales to Western and Eastern respectively, and the divisions' names were changed from Adams, Patrick, Norris, and Smythe to Northeast, Atlantic, Central, and Pacific respectively.
+The names of the conferences were changed from Campbell and Wales to Western and Eastern respectively, and the divisions' names were changed from Adams, Patrick, Norris, and Smythe to Northeast, Atlantic, Central, and Pacific respectively.
 Each division had changes.
 The Northeast Division would welcome the Pittsburgh Penguins, previously from the Patrick Division.
 The Atlantic Division would welcome the newcomer Florida Panthers and the Tampa Bay Lightning, previously from the Norris Division.
 The Central Division would welcome the Winnipeg Jets, previously from the Smythe Division.
 The Pacific Division would welcome the newcomer Mighty Ducks of Anaheim.
-New league commissioner Gary Bettman, who had previously worked in the National Basketball Association (NBA), thought the old names could be confusing to non-traditional fans and believed that a change to geographically-named divisions, as used in the NBA and most other North American professional sports, would be more easily understandable to new fans.
+New league commissioner Gary Bettman, who had previously worked in the National Basketball Association (NBA), thought the old names could be confusing to non-traditional fans and believed that a change to geographically named divisions, as used in the NBA and most other North American professional sports, would be more easily understandable to new fans.

 In addition, the playoff format was changed to a conference based seeding over division specific brackets: the division winners were seeded one-two by order of point finish, then the top six remaining teams in the conference were seeded three through eight.
 However, unlike the NBA, the NHL matched the highest-seeded winners against the lowest-seeded winners in the second round.
 In order to reduce the number of long trips to and from the West Coast, whenever a Central Division team played a Pacific Division team in the playoffs, the format was 2–3–2 rather than the traditional 2–2–1–1–1, a format that was only used for the 1993–94 season.

+Entry draft

+The 1993 NHL entry draft was held on June 26, 1993, at the Colisée de Québec in Quebec City, Quebec.
+Alexandre Daigle was selected first overall by the Ottawa Senators.

+Rule changes

+The high-sticking rules were amended to allow goals hit by a stick below the height of the crossbar, instead of the height of the player's shoulders like other situations.